 Mark Meadows.

-It's not right for someone to go to a a secret court and uh with a unverified and what uh uh director James Comey would say, uh uh salacious verified dossier, use that to spy on Americans.
+It's not right for someone to go to a secret court and with an unverified and what Director James Comey would say, salacious, yeah.

 We just can't have that.

-Time for a special prosecutor in my mind.
+Time for a special prosecutor, in my mind.

 What do you think, Jim Jordan?

-And and you have been very passionate and outspoken uh in these hearings, digging for the truth, and you know, now we know why Rod Rosenstein in the last minute didn't beg Paul Ryan not to release this information.
+And, you know, now we know why Rod Rosenstein in the last minute didn't beg Paul Ryan not to release this information.

-Secret court to get a secret warrant to spy on a fellow American citizen, and they don't tell the court that it's a document that's unproven and paid for by the Clinton campaign.
+No, kidding, secret court to get a secret warrant to spy on a fellow American citizen, and they don't tell the court that it's a document that's unproven and paid for by the Clinton campaign.

 Not once, not twice, not three times, four times.